eggheadio/eggheadio-course-notes/real-time-data-with-graphql-subscriptions/notes/04-graphql-write-an-authenticated-graphql-query-in-a-react-app-with-urql.md

 ## Urql

-Moving the queries and mutations that we build in `OneGraphiQL` to our application is easy!
+Moving the queries and mutations that we built in `OneGraphiQL` to our application is easy!
 We simply copy and paste the entire query into our query string variable.

 ```js
 // src/App.js